pcbrendel/pcbrendel.github.io/_posts/2018-2-19-build-statcast-database-rstats.md

 ```
 The function builds the url for the csv download of the data, returns a payload based on the url, checks to see whether any data was returned, and if it was does a bunch of formatting and variable coding to the data.

-I also include some code to ensure pauses inbetween each attempt to scrape a new date.
+I also include some code to ensure pauses between each attempt to scrape a new date.
+The length of the pause is randomly generated.

 I would recommend testing the function on a small date range to start.
 Once you are sure it is working properly, here is how I then loop over each date for each year: